mathewjordan/mirador-playground/README.md

 # Mirador Playground

-This application is small React.js codebase that serves a contained environment for testing IIIF via a Mirador 3.0.0 viewer.
+This application is a small React.js codebase that serves a contained environment for testing IIIF via a Mirador 3.0.0 viewer.
 To run, you'll just need current versions `npm` (Node.js) and `yarn`.

 ## Playing